takamin/hash-arg/README.md

 __3) Array of definition object__

-In this format, You can specify that type of the value is 'string' or 'number', and default value.
+In this format, You can specify the type of the value that is 'string' or 'number', and the default value.

-The type's default is 'string'.
+The default typet is 'string'.

-When the default was not declared, null value will be used.
+When the default value is not declared, null will be used.

 ```
 [